mehdijebali/Terraform-Autoscaling-/README.md

 An EC2 instance is created once the autoScaling is activated. note that the desired number of instances is 1.
 ![](./Lab_Results/instance.png)
 #### Scaling
-after applying the load in the instance, we should notify the spinning of another instance with the same name
+After applying the load in the instance, we should notify the spinning of another instance with the same name
 ![](./Lab_Results/scaling_instance.png)